json-api/json-api/_format/1.1/index.md

 and that `profile` key **MUST** include a [link] to the URI of each profile that has been applied.

-Servers that support profiles **SHOULD** specify the `Vary` header with `Accept` as one of its header names to ensure that the server's responses can be cached without disrupting subsequent content negotiations.
-This applies to responses with and without any profiles applied.

-> Note: Some HTTP intermediaries (e.g. CDNs) may ignore the `Vary` header
-> unless specifically configured to respect it.

 ## <a href="#errors" id="errors" class="headerlink"></a> Errors